safijatala/IOTProjectOne/README.md

 ```

 # COAP Integration
-To add COAP, you need to create a COAP folder and writing its main and make files, as well as gcoap_cli.c.
+To add COAP protocol, you need to create a COAP folder and writing its main and make files, as well as gcoap_cli.c.
+These are included in the repository too.
 Making the COAP similar to temperature sensor which done before and then send it to the server, using two COAP instances for the client and server.

 ```